 Please note that Living with Food Allergy is now out of print, and almost 15 years old, so is out of date.
-Rights have reverted to me, so I hope to update and reissue the book some time in 2020 or 2021.
+Rights have reverted to me, so I hope to update and reissue the book some time in 2021.

 From the back cover: